locklin/j-cluster/README.md

 I guess having the flexibility to generate distance metrics from J might be helpful at some point, so I'll leave the logic for that for now.

+One thing which should be noted: the actual distance calculations in the original library are wrong.
+Euclidean is anyway.
+However, it is mathematically self consistent, so as long as you're not using the absolute distances for something it should work just fine for clustering.